-CONFERENCE REGISTRATION NOW OPEN: Teaching Politics in an Era of Populism
+CONFERENCE REGISTRATION CLOSED: Teaching Politics in an Era of Populism

-The Joint International Teaching and Learning Conference is a collaboration between APSA, the Political Studies Association (PSA), the British International Studies Association (BISA), and the European Consortium for Political Research (ECPR).
+The Joint International Teaching and Learning Conference was a collaboration between APSA, the Political Studies Association (PSA), the British International Studies Association (BISA), and the European Consortium for Political Research (ECPR).
 It took place in Brighton, England from June 17-19, 2019.

-The program committee consists of representatives from each conference co-sponsor:
+The program committee consisted of representatives from each conference co-sponsor:

 Dr. Amanda Rosen and Dr. Tanya Schwarz (American Political Science Association)